6.18. Permission system in NextGIS Web

 1. By default user does not have any permissions - the rule is ‘everything is deny except what is not explicitly allowed’

-2. Applied current resource and parent resources permissions with ‘Propagate’ checkbox.
+2. Applied current resource and parent resources permissions that apply to ‘This and subresources’.

 3. First the ‘Allow’ rules are applied - permissions from them are added to the computed set of permissions.